 Union Pacific main rail line directly serves the agricultural communities in east Morehouse Parish.
 The A&LM Railroad offers daily switching to KCS and UP railyards in Monroe.
 These assets and the parish’s position on the Arkansas border make transportation advantageous for business.

 U.S. Hwy.
 165 runs north-south through Morehouse Parish just 20 miles from Interstate-20.
 Interstate-20 runs east-west through the southeastern U.S. corridor, from Montgomery, Alabama into Dallas, Texas, providing connections to major U.S. markets.
 LA Hwy.
-425 runs north-south through the parish and when completed will provide a 4-lane highway to the metro area.
+425 runs north-south through the parish and provides a 4-lane highway to the metro area.
 Interstate-69, which currently runs from Texas north into Minnesota, is slated to be extended into Morehouse Parish with connectivity to additional U.S. markets.
 There are also numerous Louisiana and U.S. highways that provide access to Interstates 10, 40, 75 and 85.

 The A&LM Railroad offers daily switching to KCS and UP railyards in Monroe.
 Many businesses rely on transporting bulk items via this lengthy railway system.